IvanWoo/grading-helper/README.md

 An integrated solution for automatic marking and entering grades of MATLAB code assignment.

 ## Logic
 Based on [MATLAB tesing frameworks](https://www.mathworks.com/help/matlab/matlab-unit-test-framework.html), a csv file of unit test result is generated in every students' submitting folder.
-Reaing and entering the grade via [pandas](http://pandas.pydata.org/), an easy-to-use data structures and data analysis tools for the Python programming language.
+Reading and entering the grade via [pandas](http://pandas.pydata.org/), an easy-to-use data structures and data analysis tools for the Python programming language.

 ## Usage
 - **hw1** folder consists of assignments submitted by students.